Before we start a game we'll need to make some basic choices and set some global settings in Big Picture mode.

 Click the gear icon to adjust settings:

 Then click "Controller Settings":

-If you are using a DS4, XB1, or XB360 controller, make sure you have the corresponding configuration support boxes checked:
+If you are using a Playstation 4, Xbox One, Xbox 360, or generic controller, make sure you have the corresponding configuration support boxes checked:

 Also make sure your controller(s) is/are plugged in.
 All detected controllers compatible with the Configurator will show up on this screen.